Joann Fletcher

 Joann Fletcher (born 30 August 1966) is an Egyptologist and an honorary visiting professor in the department of archaeology at the University of York.
 She has published a number of books and academic articles, including several on Cleopatra, and made numerous television and radio appearances.
 In 2003, she controversially claimed to have identified the mummy of Queen Nefertiti.

 Early life and education

 Fletcher was born on 30 August 1966 in Barnsley.
 She was educated at Barnsley College, a sixth-form and further education college in Barnsley.
-She studied ancient history and Egyptology at University College London, specializing in the Ptolemaic dynasty and Cleopatra, and also in ancient Egyptian hair, wigs, and forms of adornment.
+She studied ancient history and Egyptology at University College London, specializing in the Ptolemaic dynasty and Cleopatra.

 She graduated with a Bachelor of Arts (BA) degree in 1987.
-Her Doctor of Philosophy (PhD) degree completed in 1996 was undertaken at the University of Manchester, with the thesis on hair and wigs entitled "Ancient Egyptian Hair: a study in style, form, and function".
+Fletcher then earned a Doctor of Philosophy (PhD) degree in 1996 from the University of Manchester, with a thesis on hair and wigs entitled "Ancient Egyptian Hair: a study in style, form, and function".